LucasDavid1/ai-agent/README.md

 ## Project Overview

-The AI agent interprets user queries, determines the appropriate mathematical function to use, and returns the result.
+The AI agent interprets user questions, determines the appropriate query function to use, and returns the result.
 It leverages the Groq API with the LLaMA 3 70B model for natural language processing.

 ## Key Features